 About DIG Four Port Drip Irrigation Manifold

 The DIG APC4-6 and APC4-10 Four-Outlet Drip Irrigation Manifolds are designed for both new and existing irrigation systems.
 They efficiently convert a ½” sprinkler riser into a drip irrigation manifold, reducing water usage by 50% to 70% compared to traditional sprinkler systems.
-By targeting the root zone area of plants, these manifolds eliminate issues such as pests, weed growth, evaporation, and runoff, resulting in more effective water usage.
+By targeting the root zone area of plants, these manifolds reduce issues such as pests, weed growth, evaporation, and runoff, resulting in more effective use of water.

 The four-port irrigation manifold ensures even water distribution and is particularly recommended for watering individual shrubs, roses, or small trees.
 It is installed using 1/4″ micro tubing and support stakes, which secure the micro tubing near the plants.
 This manifold can be used to cover individual plants or closely spaced groups of plants with a length of ¼” micro dripline.